Korean War Legacy Project

 Coming Home

-Dan McKinney talks about the two-week journey back to the US by ship after he was released as a POW.
-He describes being interrogated about his captivity.
+Dan McKinney describes the two-week journey back to the US by ship after he was released as a POW.
+He explains his debrief with the FBI and OSS (later converted into the CIA).
 He also describes finally eating well, gaining 25 pounds during the crossing.

 Share this Clip +